National Assembly Building of Vietnam: Exterior

 The building facade materials are bright beige natural stone, copper-colored glass and metal, as well as wood materials.
 The glass installed outside the building is in harmony with the landscape but still ensures that from the outside (when the interior lighting is turned on) does not reveal the details.

 A copy of the emblem of Vietnam hangs in the middle of the building's facade, made of pure copper, weighing 2.5 tons domestically.
 The lobby outside the building and Bắc Sơn Square are paved with hundreds of thousands of tons of anti-slip granite mined in Bình Định.
 The high-rise outdoor area of the building has 14 hanging gardens interspersed with offices, forming patches on the cube, planted with palm trees, bamboo, and sesame buds.

-View of the building's facade with the emblem of Vietnam.
+View of the building's facade with decorations promoting the 2026 Vietnamese legislative election.

 Systems engineering

 The building integrates equipment such as generators, lighting systems, fire protection systems, self systems automated façade, safety door system.

 Audio, video and television equipment systems from VNPT and VTC have been installed.
 Electronic and sound systems are connected to the switching matrix system with terminals to ensure harmonious integration with interior architecture, high redundancy and stable operation.
 This system can accommodate 80 independent meetings, conferences with over 2500 delegates at the same time in the building.

 The water supply system serving the building is equivalent to a water plant, and the power and control system is the same size as a factory, all located in the basement.
 There are over one thousand kilometers of electrical cable used in the building.
 The cable line connecting the LAN in the building is also 360 km long.

 The building has 128 sets of CCTV; access, access and door control systems (servers, workstations, monitors, control cabinets and actuators).